Tax policy: Operating costs of tax policy

-public sector agents in order to administer the tax-benefit system.
-The relationship between administrative and compliance costs of taxation is not always clear at a first glance.
+public sector agents to administer the tax-benefit system.
+The relationship between administrative and compliance costs of taxation is not always clear at first glance.
 Sometimes, there might be an inverse relationship between them, which is a phenomenon called "The administrative-costs compliance-costs trade-off."
-An example of this inverse relationship might be an implementation of a self-assessment system in taxation.
+An example of this inverse relationship might be the implementation of a self-assessment system in taxation.
 However, This trade-off principle is not always the reality, as it is, for example, possible to reduce both types of costs through some sort of simplification of the tax system or an increase in compliance costs might occur as a result of administrative inefficiency.
 These types of costs together are called operating costs of taxation.

 When implementing some new parts of tax policy or reorganizing it, policymakers always have to consider the weight of administrative costs and compliance costs of taxation.
 There are two main types of administrative costs: